 Now they had been sent from the Pharisees.
 They asked him, "Why then are you baptizing if you are neither the Messiah, nor Elijah, nor the prophet?"
 John answered them, "I baptize with water.
 Among you stands one whom you do not know, the one who is coming after me; I am not worthy to untie the thong of his sandal."
 This took place in Bethany across the Jordan where John was baptizing.

 By his preaching of repentance, John the Baptist prepared the way for the coming of our Saviour, Jesus Christ.
-In the Orthodox church, John is titled as "prodromos ," and in the Western, Latin church he is "precursor " (forerunner), describing his unique role in the story of our salvation.
-In order to prepare to be a spiritual guide for others, he was drawn by the Holy Spirit to an austere and contemplative style of life, living in the desert of Judea from his youth until his early manhood, about thirty years of age.
+In the Greek Orthodox church, John is titled as "prodromos" and in the Latin Western church he is "precursor " (forerunner), describing his unique role in the story of our salvation.
+In order to be prepared as a spiritual guide for others, he was drawn by the Holy Spirit to an austere, contemplative lifestyle, living in the desert of Judea during his early manhood, until his mission began, when he was about thirty years old.

-At that stage he began his public mission as a preacher of repentance and renewal to his Jewish people.
-Clothed in a rough penitential garb of camel-skin, be announced the grace of God to all who came to him in search of repentance, and who went down into the waters of baptism for the washing away of their sins.
-He showed them simple ordinary ways to serve God in their daily lives, and proclaimed the imminent coming of the Messiah, who would pour out God's Spirit more richly upon them.
+At that stage he became a dramatic, public preacher of repentance and renewal to his Jewish people.
+In an austerity reminiscent of prophet Elijah, John ate sparsely and dressed in a rough penitential garb of camel-skin.
+On the edge of the desert, beside the banks of the river Jordan, he announced the gracious mercy of God to all who came to him in search of repentance.
+He also warned of divine judgment on those who persisted in their sinful ways.
+His converts signified their change of heart by going down into the waters of baptism for the washing away of their sins.
+John taught them simple ordinary ways to serve God in their daily lives, and proclaimed the imminent coming of the Messiah, who would pour out God's Spirit more richly upon them.

 Many people seeking direction, especially those regarded by the Temple authorities as marginal Jews (such as tax collectors and prostitutes) received John as the true herald of God, and heard his words as those of a true prophet.
 To the official leaders of Judaism, the Priests and the Pharisees, John seemed more a threat than a blessing.
 Their resistance to a message requiring moral and spiritual renewal made them unable to hear the divine guidance latent in his words.
 Today's Gospel is a sober reminder to all of us, but especially to church leaders, to listen to what the Holy Spirit says through the voices of awkward prophecy.